SeqWare/public-workflows/vcf-uploader/README.md

 ## To Do

 * probably a good idea to unify this code with the BAM uploader to reduce code duplication
-* need to add params for various hard-coded items below so the same script can be used for multiple variant workflows
+* need to add params for various hard-coded items below so the same script can be used for multiple variant workflows.
+For example workflow name, version, etc
 * the description needs details about the files produced by the workflow, naming conventions, etc
 * need a key-value attribute that documents each VCF/tarball file, what specimens they contain, the variant types they contain, etc.
 * removed hard coded files and replace with templates